Course Content and Outcome Guide for AM 141

 -Access and utilize repair information in a rapidly changing technology.

-#NAME?, steering and suspension system repair problems.
+-Develop and implement strategies and processes to solve steering and suspension system repair problems.

-#NAME?, steering and suspension system repair to professional and ethical standards.
+-Perform steering and suspension system repair to professional and ethical standards.

 Outcome Assessment Strategies